mriscoc/fpc-markdown/README.md

 Wishlist: PEGDown (Github dialect), CommonMark

 All you need to use the library is any unicode version of FPC.
-To run the tests, you also need FastMemoryManager and the Jedi Code Library

 ## Using the Library